websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/how-the-bundler-formats-js-modules.md

-# Understanding How liferay-npm-bundler Formats JavaScript Modules for AMD
+# How JavaScript Modules are Formatted for AMD

 Liferay AMD Loader is based on the [AMD specification](https://github.com/amdjs/amdjs-api/wiki/AMD).
 All modules inside an npm OSGi bundle must be in AMD format.
 This is done for [CommonJS](http://www.commonjs.org/) modules by wrapping the module code inside a `define` call.
 The liferay-npm-bundler helps automate this process by wrapping the module for you.
 You can learn more about the structure below in [The Structure of OSGi Bundles Containing NPM Packages](./the-structure-of-osgi-bundles-containing-npm-packages.md).